JuanDValenciano/Interface_for_robot/README.md

 ***

 This project began with the idea of a friend Jason Alenxander (Link's Facebook), the idea is to develop an interface between a robot on this card (Figure 1),

 ![](https://raw.githubusercontent.com/JuanDValenciano/Interface_for_robot/master/Hardware/IMG_7036.JPG)
 #Figure 1

 ***
+#Characteristics:

+  * uses a Atmega328 to 16Mhz
+  * One buzz
+  * 7 buttons
-the card uses a Atmega328 to 16Mhz, has a buzz, 7 buttons, RS-232 5v and 3.3V and output I2C,
+  * RS-232 5v and 3.3V
+  * output I2C

+#Bug

+  * Card does not have analog inputs (it is for two version).
+  * a push button is connected to nothing (Looking)

+***
 MIT License

 Copyright (c) 2016